 Note: All submissions will be reviewed by our editors, and we may suggest changes or ask for revisions.

 Every year, Poetry International gives a prize of $1,000 and publication in Poetry International for a single poem.
 Editors of Poetry International will judge each submission.
 Submit up to 3 poems with a $15 entry fee.
 Each additional poem will require $3 extra.

 - In the "Title" box, only provide the name of all poems (ex: "House" "Tree" "Car") -- this makes it easier for our Editorial Assistants to track your entries/poems.
 Feel free to use key words if your titles are long.

 - Only previously unpublished work is eligible for consideration.

-Simultaneous Submission Allowed: You may submit your poems simultaneously.
+Simultaneous submission allowed: You may submit your poems simultaneously.
 Please note whether or not any poems/entries are simultaneous submissions.

-The winner is announced on our blog and website.
+The winner is announced on our website.